SciVis/scivis.github.io/_events/TDASummerSchool2023.md

 		<td class="time">17:30 &#8211; 19:00</td>
 		<td style="width:100%;">
 		    <div class="othertitle">
-			    A tour of <a href="https://visualiseringscenter.se/en">Norrköpings Visualiseringscenter</a> followed by a dome show.
+			    A tour of <a href="https://visualiseringscenter.se/en">Norrköpings Visualiseringscenter</a> followed by a dome show hosted by <a href="https://liu.se/medarbetare/andyn27">Prof. Anders Ynnerman</a>.
 		    </div>
 		</td>
 	</tr>